blnaxblachbl/tit-ui/README.md

 ### Toast
 This is the toast component to display global messages.

-1. **Render Toast component** - Put Toast component on the root file.
+1. **Render Toast component** - Put Toast component in the root file.

 ```javascript
 import { Provider } from 'tit-ui'